10 Good Reasons To Give Up Gluten

 6. Approximately 1 out of 100 people have Celiac disease, an autoimmune condition where the body attacks it’s own small intestine.
 A majority of people with Celiac are unaware because they have no gastrointestinal symptoms.
 It is estimated that 20 percent of Americans have autoimmune diseases and not eating gluten can help to calm the immune system in these people.

 7. Experts believe that 81 percent of people have some form of gluten intolerance.
 Gluten intolerance is very common for people of Northern European origin.
+This is different from an anaphylaxis acute reaction, these symptoms can show up 24-48 hours later as gas, constipation, bloating, skin rashes or acne.

 8. Eating gluten over time weakens the digestive system which can start a process called Leaky Gut syndrome where tiny cracks develop in the protective intestinal lining letting undigested food particles into the blood stream.
 These gluten antigens flare up a protective reaction by the immune system that can lead to allergic, cognitive, physical or emotional food sensitivity reactions.

 9. Gluten grains contains compounds called exorphins which are addictive and leave many people in denial about negative impact these grains have on health and digestion.
+These compounds are what make you feel like eating a whole baguette of bread in one sitting.

 10. Eating gluten causes inflammation which shuts down blood flow to the frontal cortex.
 This part of the brain that help us focus, plan, organize, manage emotions, and use our short term memory.
 This decreased blood supply to the brain is powerfully linked with depression, anxiety, and ADHD.